A Point-Perfect Guide to the Union Square Quilt Block

 The sewing is complete on our Union Square quilt block.
 If you haven't removed the paper, now's the time to do it!

 The only thing left is a good final press.
-Why not try our best pressing technique fort the flattest block you ever saw!
+Why not try our best pressing technique for the flattest block you ever saw! (and without having to buy an expensive clapper!)

 This article was printed from Generations-Quilt-Patterns.com